twilio-labs/snyk-watcher/README.md

 * Repository - Created, Deleted, Renamed
 * Pull Request - All

 For the pull request webhooks, Snyk-Watcher will only try to import a project if it has been merged to main.
-Snyk-Watcher

 ## Installation